-#1 - National History Day (www.nhd.org)
+#1 - Explore National History Day (www.nhd.org)

 Each school year, 8th grade CGS students are required to complete a National History Day (NHD) project in Dr. Bergstrom's class.
-With the 2023 annual theme of Frontiers in History: People, Places, and Ideas, we welcome a wide array of topics that could originate from various genres and time periods, whether they are regional, national, or international in scope.
+With the 2025 annual theme of Rights and Responsibilities in History, we welcome a wide array of topics that could originate from various genres and time periods, whether they are regional, national, or international in scope.
 While more detailed information about the project will be delivered the first week of school, I ask students to begin the exciting opportunity to branch out and explore possible topics.

-Don't make a decision just yet.
+Don't decide yet.
 Key criteria for strong NHD topics include strong multiple connections to the annual theme and expansive historical impact and significance to our world.
 Just start brainstorming!

-#2 - World Geography
+#2 - Review World Geography

 The first unit of study in the Pre-AP WHG curriculum will be a survey of world geography and its relation to humans.
-Students can begin to explore and familiarize themselves with the natural/physical and political geography of the following regions of the world: Mesopotamia, Egypt, Sub-Saharan Africa, West Africa, Israel and the Middle East, India, China, Meso and South America, Greece, Rome, and Europe.
+Students can begin to explore and familiarize themselves with the natural/physical and political geography of the following regions of the world: Mesopotamia, Egypt, Sub-Saharan Africa, West Africa, Arabian Peninsula and the Middle East, India, China, Meso and South America, Greece, Rome, and European nations.
 In preparation, students can use the AP Human Geography World Regions Maps for study purposes.
 The World Regions Map can be found through a basic Google search.